Pre-med/Pre-dental/Pre-vet | Pre-nursing | Pre-law | Pre-business | Engineering

 Students should be aware that medical schools generally expect a letter of evaluation from the Health Professions Advisory Committee in addition to any individual letters that a student may have submitted on their behalf.
 During the spring semester of the junior year or the fall semester of the senior year, all students applying to professional schools will be interviewed by members of the committee.
 This process is intended to assist the student in preparing for interviews at professional schools and to help the committee in preparing a letter of evaluation.

-Students in the college, who plan to register with the Health Professions Advisory Committee for its evaluation and who plan to take any of the courses required for admission to a professional school, must consult the chair of the corresponding Sewanee department, the chair of the University Health Professions Advisory Committee, and the Sewanee registrar to obtain their approval of the course from another institution.
+Students in the college who plan to register with the Health Professions Advisory Committee for its evaluation and who plan to take at another institution any of the courses required for admission to a professional school must consult the chair of the University Health Professions Advisory Committee and the Sewanee registrar to obtain their approval.

 A suggested sequence of courses for medical preprofessional students:

-General chemistry, or Physics, or Biology*, Language, Mathematics, Humanities (or other core course requirements), Physical Education
+General chemistry, or Physics, or Biology*, Introductory Psychology, Language, Mathematics, Humanities (or other core course requirements), Physical Education

-Completion of the Chemistry, Physics, and Biology requirements*, Major Courses College Requirements
+Completion of the Chemistry, Physics, and Biology requirements*, Introductory Sociology, Major Courses College Requirements

 Advanced Sciences Major Courses Electives